mikeoverbay/Swizzler/README.md

 In order to shut off a color channel.
 Double click on the color name Red, Green, Blue or alpha.

+### Version 16
+Added missing gltexcoord2f that some drivers expect.

 ### Version 15
 This stops Swizzler from forgetting where a program was loaded from when loaded by assigned file type.